-Lymphatic filariasis (LF) is truly a national disease in Haiti, present in 118 of 140 communes, making 84% of the country a potential risk zone.
-World Health Organization models suggest that Mass Drug Administration (MDA) of approximately 80% of the eligible population in endemic areas is needed to stop transmission and eliminate the disease.
-However, in Haiti, distribution is hampered by the effects of a transient population, illiteracy and the need to educate the people regarding the transmission of the disease.
+World Health Organization models suggest that Mass Drug Administration (MDA) of 80% of the eligible population in endemic areas is needed to stop transmission and eliminate the disease.
+However, in Haiti, pill distribution is hampered by the effects of a transient population and illiteracy.

-Research reveals that adding coverage via fortified food-grade salt in highly endemic region is an effective method to halt LF transmission and address areas of non-compliance.
-Therefore, since 2006, the Haiti Program has been producing and distributing iodized salt with DEC to supplement on-going MDA programs.
+Research reveals that adding MDA coverage via fortified food-grade salt in highly endemic region is an effective method to halt LF transmission and address areas of non-compliance.
+Therefore, since 2006, CSC in Haiti has been producing and distributing iodized salt co-fortified with diethyl carbamazine citrate (DEC) to

-The salt is marketed as “Bon Sel Dayiti+," which translates as “The Good Salt of Haiti.”
-It is available in one pound and 25 kg bags as both fine and coarse-grade salt.
+The fortified salt is marketed as “Bon Sel Dayiti+," which translates as “The Good Salt of Haiti.”
+It is available in half-kilo and 25-kg bags as both fine and coarse-grade salt.
 Pricing is competitive with unrefined local raw salt.

-The Haiti Program uses salt domestically fortified at a production plant in Port-au-Prince.
+The fortified salt is processed and produced at the CSC salt facility at Delmas-2 in Port-au-Prince.
 Both local and imported raw salt is purchased for further processing and subsequent distribution.
-Raw salt is cleaned, sized, fortified and packaged.
 Technical assistance is provided by Cargill Salt to ensure high standards of product and worker safety.
-Distribution is done through a Haiti Program direct sales force in Leogane and nationally through Carribex SA, the largest food company in Haiti and producer of the well known “Ti Malice” branded food products.
+Distribution is achieved through a direct sales force as well as a variety of distributors in the retail, foodservice, and food-processing segments.

 Salt fortified with DEC avoids the barriers associated with annual tablet-based mass treatment.
 For instance, DEC-fortified salt is not associated with the adverse side effects caused by rapid death of the parasite during tablet-based mass treatment.

-The mission statement of the Haiti Program Salt Project is: “Ministering in Christ’s name, we will eliminate lymphatic filariasis and achieve universal salt iodization in Haiti through the production and distribution of food-grade salt with DEC."
+The mission statement of the CSC salt project is: “Ministering in Christ’s name, we will eliminate lymphatic filariasis and prevent iodine deficiency disorders in Haiti through the production and distribution of fortified salt."

 1. Freeman A, Lammie PJ, Houston R, LaPoint MD, Streit TG, Jooste PL, Brissau JM, Lafontant JG, Addiss DG.
 A community-based trial for the control of lymphatic filariasis and iodine deficiency using salt fortified with diethylcarbamazine and iodine.
 Am.
 J. Trop.
 Med.
 65(6);2001:865-871.